sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 - "Context Closed" - appears when the context in the Editor is removed.
 This may happen when a window is closed, a shared context is destroyed or a Channel has been removed.
 You won't be able to make any manipulations to the context;
 - "Save" - Saves the current context.
-- "Update" - indicates that the context displayed in the editor is not the latest one.
+- "Update" - indicates that the context displayed in the editor isn't the latest one.
 This button will appear only if the "Auto Update" button is turned off.
 Click on it to update the context;
 - "Auto Update" - when turned on, the Context Viewer will always display the latest context in the editor.
 If the context changes, the content in the editor will be automatically updated.

 ### Context Manipulation